vercel/next.js/docs/testing.md

 ### Setting up Jest (with Babel)

-If you opt-out of SWC and use Babel instead.
-In addition to packages above, you will need to install the `babel-jest` and `identity-obj-proxy` packages, and manually configure Jest.
+If you opt out of SWC, in addition to the packages above, you will need to install the `babel-jest` and `identity-obj-proxy` packages, and manually configure Jest.

 Here are the recommended options to configure Jest for Next.js: